VictorParraCant/greensock-animations/Readme.md

 | Animate classes css | Animate Between CSS Classes with GreenSock.
 | 3d Animations | Spint Elements in 3d with Greensock.
 | Multiple 3d Animations | Control the Shared 3d Perspective of Multiple Elements with GreenSock.
+| Scale animation with yoyo| Loop a Tween Forever Using Yoyo and Repeat with GreenSock.